 In other words, resilience is a process that brings together a number of component skills and practices, and the power of these skills and practices acting together is much greater than any one of them alone.
 It is this wholistic process that allows us to become resilient.

-Use the comments to discuss with other learners how you anticipate these different elements of resilience fitting together and reinforcing each other.
-Give some examples of the way you think this approach could work for you.
+Use the comments to discuss with other learners how you anticipate these different elements of resilience fitting together and reinforcing each other, including some examples of the way you think this approach could work for you.

 © Deakin University